+Constipation refers to bowel movements that are infrequent or hard to pass.
 Constipation in kids is usually not serious and are temporary.
 But take your kid to doctor if constipation lasts longer than two weeks accompanied by,

 - Crying continuously